-By adding all this extra content, Urban Outfitters aim at engaging with site visitors and customers, educating them and providing with all possible information about the chosen group of products.
+By adding all this extra content, Urban Outfitters aims at engaging with site visitors and customers, educating them and providing with all possible information about the chosen group of products.

-Another great example of using content on category pages comes from 13 Things.
+Another great example of using the content on category pages comes from 13 Things.

 These guys managed to successfully use storytelling right on the category pages.
 Their stories natively blend with the category page layout, even despite being placed at the top of it.

 The biggest challenge you may face when adding content on category pages is finding the right spot for it.